-Find more information about what we believe, our core doctrine, and the EFCA HERE.
+Find more information about what we believe, our core doctrine, and our denomination, the EFCA (Evangelical Free Church of America) HERE.

 You may have noticed that we are a multi-site church here in the western suburbs of Chicago.
 For us, this means that when you step into any of our campuses or worship with us online, we have the same teaching by our Senior Pastor, Jeff Griffin, whether live or via video.
 Our planning, worship, operations, and communications are aligned and centralized, but each of our locations have a dedicated team, including a Campus Pastor, Worship Leader, and various ministry leaders, to help serve the needs of that community.

 We are lovers and believers of Jesus and think that life is at its best when we are in relationship with Him.
 Our church exists to be the hands and feet of Jesus and carry out His work in the world.
 We devote time, prayer, and resources to serving others here, near, and far.
 We partner with reputable organizations around the world, across our nation, and in our local communities.

 Since 1952, God has been at work in the lives of ordinary men and women to do some extraordinary things in Jesus' name.